zeyd-ilb/Visualization/Scripts/README.md

-Always use the latest version!
+Upload the common (combined) files to here!

 Download the "Assets" folder and put it in the same directory.